Undergraduate Programming

 Introduction to American Law

-The UW School of Law cornerstone undergraduate offering is the Introduction to American Law course, which is offered as a three credit lecture course with two accompanying two credit options, one for a freshman interest group (FIG) and the other, an Honors section.
+The UW School of Law cornerstone undergraduate offering is the Introduction to American Law course, which is offered as a three-credit lecture course with two accompanying two credit options, one for a freshman interest group (FIG) and the other, an Honors section.
 Offered in fall term, this course provides a strong foundation for our other law offerings as well as law-related offerings provided through political science, law, society and justice, and public affairs.

 This course provides an introduction to fundamental concepts in the American legal system.
 It is designed to provide undergraduate students entering the University with an understanding of law and its relevance in government, industry and social order.
 The focus is on three aspects of the American legal system: the overarching structure of the American legal system and how laws are made; a survey of key doctrinal areas of the law in order to understand fundamental legal concepts; and how the law functions and evolves over time, including legal issues and decision-making related to statutory and/or common law.